pikatchu/closedsource/book/0023-the_missing_piece.md

 Leo sat back, staring at the tiny network of wires and logic gates.
 "So… this is how computers work?"

 Mr. Lee nodded.
 "Yup.
 At the core, all computation is just electricity moving through circuits like this.
 But…" He leaned forward, a twinkle in his eye.
-"We’re still missing a key piece.
+"We're still missing a key piece.
 Something that changed the world as we know it."

-Leo’s curiosity spiked.
+Leo's curiosity spiked.
 "What is it?"

 Mr. Lee smirked.
 "A transistor."